bendtherules/pytest_gui_status/readme.md

 #### Install
  `pip install pytest_gui_status`

- Also, install `PySide` manually via apt-get or installers.
+ Also, install `PySide` and `Redis` manually via apt-get or installers.

 #### How to use?
 `py.test --show_status_gui`